Transitional & Housing

 - Does your partner criticize everything you do?

 - Are you concerned about your child’s treatment by your partner?

 - Do you feel isolated from your friends and family

 Statistics On Abuse

-- 4 out of 10 women are abused
+- More than 4 out of 10 women are abused in their lifetime

-- 51% of women have been victimized at least once since the age of 16
+- 3 out of 5 transgender women have experienced IPV since the age of 16

 If You Decide To Leave:

 - Take your children with you